evgenyb/aks-workshops/06-monitoring-options-in-aks/labs/lab-06/readme.md

 Last command should print bunch of metrics.

-## Task #2 - configure and deploy ConfigMaps to enable scraping of Prometheus metrics with Azure Monitor
+## Task #3 - configure and deploy ConfigMaps to enable scraping of Prometheus metrics with Azure Monitor

+As we already know, `omsagent` is configured using ConfigMap.
 Create new `container-azm-ms-agentconfig.yaml` file with the following content:

 ```yaml
 kind: ConfigMap